Agonopterix subpropinquella

 The wingspan is 16–22 mm.
 The thorax is sometimes dark fuscous.
 Forewings are light ochreous to brownish -ochreous, sometimes slightly reddish -tinged, with a few blackish scales; first discal stigma black, preceded by a similar dot obliquely above it, second blackish, often obsolete; a dark fuscous often suffused spot between and above these.
 Hindwings pale fuscous.
 The larva is green; dorsal line somewhat darker; dots grey; head and plate of 2 black.
+They are found throughout Europe, widespread in England, Wales and less common in Ireland and northern Scotland.

 Adults are on wing from August to May.

 The larvae feed on Arctium lappa, Carduus crispus, Carduus tenuiflorus, Centaurea cyanus, Centaurea jacea, Centaurea scabiosa, Cirsium acaule, Cirsium arvense, Cirsium creticum, Cirsium vulgare and Onopordum acanthium.
 They initially mine the leaves of their host plant.
 Larvae can be found from June to July.